Unicorn Currencies

 Built for Canadian importers, exporters, and internationally trading businesses that need more than a confirmation screen when a payment is delayed, questioned, short-paid, or held.

 Most internationally trading businesses do not switch providers because of a headline margin alone.
 They switch when payments start creating avoidable friction — when the supplier says funds have not arrived, when the bank asks for documents after the wire is sent, when the amount lands short, or when nobody takes ownership of the problem.
-This page is the Canada entry point for that reality.
+That is when your treasury partner needs to understand the payment state, not just confirm that a wire was sent.

 For Canadian businesses paying overseas suppliers